nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->I've got a really good UDP joke to tell you, but i don't know if you'll get it
+>There is endless debate about the existence of the human soul.
+Well it does exist and Chuck Norris finds it delicious.
 <!-- /joke -->

-*Last update: Wed, 12 May 2021 08:25:56 GMT*
+*Last update: Wed, 12 May 2021 09:24:08 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)